{{ section.name }} Help

 Another top tip for Hoi An is to hire a bike - you can explore the surrounding area independently or join a guided tour to visit local villages.

-Your last stop in Vietnam is the pearl of the south at the edge of the Mekong Delta: Ho Chi Minh City, or Saigon as it was originally named.
+Your last stop in Vietnam is the pearl of the South at the edge of the Mekong Delta: Ho Chi Minh City, or Saigon, as the city was once known.

-This is a great destination to sample all that Vietnamese cuisine has to offer.
-There are Pho stalls on literally every street corner.
+Here you can try everything that Vietnamese cuisine has to offer.
+There are pho stalls on literally every street corner.
 Take a seat on one of the teeny-tiny plastic stools.
-Order an ice cold can of Saigon beer and watch the hustle and bustle of the city.
+Order an ice cold can of Saigon beer and watch the hustle and bustle go by.

-After a full day of temple exploration, you will head out to Tonlé Sap, the largest freshwater lake in Southeast Asia.
-A sunset cruise and cold beers are included!
+After a full day of temple exploration, you can head out to Tonlé Sap, the largest freshwater lake in Southeast Asia, to relax.
+A sunset cruise and a cold beer is a great way to end your day!

 For those who really want to immerse themselves in the local culture and want to make an impact during their trip, we have included a two-week volunteer programme near Siem Reap.